Mattress Guides

 A queen size bed is one size smaller than a king bed, and one size bigger than a full bed—otherwise known as a double bed.
 Measuring 60 inches wide and 80 inches long, a queen size bed is 16 inches narrower than a standard king size mattress.

-Queen size mattresses fit comfortably in most bedrooms and its size works well for both single sleepers and couples.
+The Queen size mattress fits comfortably in most bedrooms, and its size works well for both single sleepers and couples.
 Due to its versatility, the queen is one of the best mattress sizes for adults and couples.
 And it’s slightly more popular than the king because it works in more bedrooms and fits within most budgets.

 Pros of Queen Mattresses